Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

-In this Letter, we use inelastic neutron scattering (INS) and density-functional theory (DFT) to study the magnetic interactions in MBT.
-Heisenberg model analysis of the INS data finds that the interlayer AF coupling and uniaxial anisotropy are consistent with a quasi-two-dimensional van der Waals magnet and support field-dependent metamagnetic and spin-flop transitions \cite{Otrokov18, Yan19, Tan20}.
-Rather than the expected quadratic dispersion of magnons above the spin gap, the intralayer dispersion is surprisingly almost linear at the Brillouin zone center and throughout the zone.
-This necessitates the inclusion of long-range intralayer Heisenberg interactions that are consistent, at least qualitatively, with DFT predictions for insulating MBT and confirms previous reports of competing FM and AF intralayer interactions \cite{Li20}.
-We also find anomalous broadening of the spin waves, especially near the Brillouin zone boundary.
-Combined with the long-range interactions and observations of magnetotransport anomalies, the broadening might provide a window to study the coupling between local Mn moments and conduction electrons in bulk MBT samples.
-However, we need to consider the role of magnetic vacancies that also contribute to spectral broadening.
+In this Letter, we use inelastic neutron scattering (INS) and density-functional theory (DFT) to study the magnetic interactions in MBT in great detail.
+Heisenberg model analysis of the INS data finds that intralayer interactions are the dominant energy scale, consistent with a quasi-two-dimensional van der Waals (vdW) magnet.
+The AF interlayer coupling and uniaxial single-ion anisotropy are of comparable strength, and the introduction of an anisotropic interlayer coupling term provides more consistent modeling of both the spin waves and the field-dependent metamagnetic transitions \cite{Otrokov18, Yan19, Tan20}.
+The intralayer dispersion of magnons above the spin gap is surprisingly almost linear at the Brillouin zone center and throughout the zone, rather than the expected quadratic dispersion.
+This necessitates the inclusion of long-range intralayer interactions and confirms previous reports of competing FM and AF intralayer interactions \cite{Li20} that are supported by DFT calculations for insulating MBT.
+We also find anomalous broadening of the intralayer spin waves, which qualitatively resembles the calculated magnon life-time due to electron-magnon coupling in FM semiconductors \cite{Woolsey1970}.
+However, classical spin dynamics simulations indicate that magnetic vacancies caused by antisite mixing also contribute to the spectral broadening.
+Overall, our results highlight the complexity of magnetism in MBT, which includes long-range interactions, multiple contributions to the magnetic anisotropy, and strong spectral broadening with possible origins in magnetic defects and coupling to charge carriers.